lgatto/2017_11_16_OpenConCam/content.md

 I am going to tell you about a long, still on-going a journey.
 I'll talk about my journey, but it applies to many, I know.
-And when you are on a long journey, you meet many people, they help you along.
+And when you are on a long journey, you meet many people, and they help you along.
 Before telling more about this journey, I would like to thank some that are close to my heart when it comes to open science and open research.
 These are the people who helped organising this event, and